ceejbot/soulsy/README.md

 - [x] Finish up the icon data loading function.
 - [x] Hack out the per-page position settings stuff to ask Rust for info for exactly four slots, the ones visible right now.
 - [x] Handle the case of equipped items not being in the cycle, while the cycle is being advanced.
 - [x] Wire up the equip-item functions as well as the equip delay.
-I'll probably be forced to implement a timer using the tick in the imgui rendering code.
+Implement a timer using the tick in the imgui rendering code.
 - [x] Implement a get-current-slot-info function that handles the case where the current item is not in a cycle.
 - [x] Debounce keys.
 Especially the show/hide button.
 - [ ] Wire up the mod to MCM to show its config & write user settings.
 - [ ] Figure out what I'm doing wrong with MCM config settings.
+No really.
 - [ ] Track highlight status in the controller to support drawing.
 - [x] Wire up the inventory-changed hooks.
 - [x] Inform Rust about equip changes.
 - [x] Get ammo showing correctly.
-- [ ] Validate cycle data on save load.
+- [x] Validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
+- [ ] Is there an official way to show a textual feedback message in SkyUI?
 - [ ] Make re-equipping the left-hand item work.
 - [x] Wire up activating the utility button.
-- [ ] Figure out why activating potions makes the game lock up.
+- [x] Figure out why activating potions makes the game lock up.
 - [ ] Move image loading code to Rust.
 Selectively load only the images we need, if possible.
 Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Come up with an adequate default layout for the HUD.
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
+- [ ] I18n.
+I ripped out some affordances for alternative fonts & UI text translations.
+- [ ] Code cleanup.
+DRY up the C++.
+Reorganize the Rust.
+Tighten up names.
 - [x] Improve the CMake files so rebuilding is reliable.
-- [ ] Add support for debug builds to CMake.
-Maybe.
+- [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
 - [ ] Update to CommonLibSE-NG?
 - [x] Make Rust log to a second file in the same directory as SKSE.
-- [ ] Make Rust log to the same file as SKSE, if this is even possible.
-Might not be worth it.
-- [ ] Add more Rust logging for happy-path cases, not just error cases.
+- [ ] Add more Rust debug-level logging for happy-path cases.
 - [ ] Consider getting more testers.

 ## License